Online Signature Legality for Insurance Industry in United States

 What is the online signature legality for the insurance industry in the United States?

-The online signature legality for the insurance industry in the United States is governed by the ESIGN Act and UETA, which establish that electronic signatures hold the same legal weight as traditional signatures.
-This means that electronic signatures can be used confidently for signing insurance policies, claims, and other related documents.
+The online signature legality for the insurance industry in the United States is governed by the ESIGN Act and UETA, which recognize electronic signatures as legally binding.
+This means that insurance companies can use online signatures for contracts and documents, ensuring compliance with federal and state regulations.

 -